-Electives must be chosen in consultation with, and approved by, the student's Faculty Advisor.
-TOTAL HOURS: 144
+^{}Electives must be chosen in consultation with, and approved by, the student's academic advisor.
+TOTAL HOURS: 143

 Curriculum in MARITIME ADMINISTRATION (MARA)

 This curriculum, administered by the Department of Marine Transportation, is designed to prepare the graduate for administrative work in marine and maritime industries and/or governmental organizations involved in coastal, marine, and maritime activities.
 The curriculum provides a strong foundation in management, finance, business analysis, accounting, and economics.
 This business and administrative curriculum integrates with courses that specialize in marine and maritime activities such as port operations, brokerage and chartering, maritime law, and inland waterways.